magnus-ISU/clientside-mods/README.md

 # Minecraft mods I use

-This pack contains the (clientside) mods I prefer to play with.
+This pack contains the (clientside) mods I prefer to play with, along with some cool resource packs

 ## Github for dummies